 Social engineering is a term that encompasses a broad spectrum of malicious activity.
 For the purposes of this article, however, we will focus on the five most common attack types that social engineers use to target their victims: phishing, pretexting, baiting, quid pro quo and tailgating.

 Phishing scams might be the most common types of social engineering attacks used today.
+So what is phishing exactly?
 Most phishing scams demonstrate the following characteristics:

 - Seek to obtain personal information, such as names, addresses and social security numbers.